Kuresoi Community: Education

 The region has about 200 primary schools and 44 public secondary schools.
-There are no tertially institutions and the transition rate from primary school to secondary is below the National rate.

-Incidents of resource conflicts have been experienced recurrently since 1992 with the climax in 2007-8, [ Post election violence.]
+There are no tertiary institutions and the transition rate from primary school to secondary is below the National rate.
+Incidents of resource conflicts have been experienced recurrently since 1992 with the climax in 2007-8, [Post election violence.]
 These conflicts have affected the socio-economic development of the people in this district.
 IDP (internally displaced persons) are a common feature in the district.
 Conservation efforts in the Mau forest complex have also resulted in more IDP camps after the small illegal encroachers were flushed out.